issp-center-dev/Komega/doc/software/en/shiftk_format_en.rst

 Third row - End:
-   The row- and the column- index, and the real- and imaginaly- part of the non-zero element (in **the lower triangle part**).
+   The row- and the column- index, and the real- and imaginary- part of the non-zero element (in **the lower triangle part**).

 .. _vec: